feathersjs/feathers/packages/feathers/README.md

 Feathers is a lightweight web-framework for creating APIs and real-time applications using TypeScript or JavaScript.

-Feathers can interact with any backend technology, supports many databases out of the box and works with any frontend technology like React, VueJS, Angular, React Native, Android or iOS.
+Feathers supports Node, Deno, Bun and Cloudflareworkers and works with any frontend technology like React, VueJS, Angular, React Native, Android or iOS.

 ## Getting started